Jobos Bay - Photo credit: NOAA

 This draft document describes the blue crab population model developed by a 2011 Collaborative Research project team at Mission-Aransas NERR.

-This factsheet describes a 2011 Collaborative Research project the developed science-based, stakeholder-informed recommendations for freshwater management along Texas' central coast.
+This project overview describes a 2011 Collaborative Research project the developed science-based, stakeholder-informed recommendations for freshwater management along Texas' central coast.

 This document summarizes a tool developed by the NERRS to evaluate and compare the ability of tidal marshes to thrive as sea level rises.